-I am passionate about mental health!
-When feel good about ourselves and able to cope with the challenges occurring in our lives, we have a positive impact on our friends, family members, co-workers and anyone else that we interact with.
+When we feel good about ourselves, our mental health, and are able to cope with our lives’ challenges, we have a positive impact on our friends, family members, co-workers and anyone else we interact with.

-I use a variety of techniques in therapy, as we work together to discover what will work the best for you.
-These techniques often include dialogue, cognitive re-framing, awareness/mindfulness exercises, art, journal writing, role plays and recommended reading.
-I may ask you to consult with your doctor regarding any treatments that could help with your challenges.
+I may ask you to consult with your doctor regarding treatments that could help with your challenges.
 You have the right to refuse anything that I suggest.

 After a career in administration, I returned to school and graduated with an MA in Spiritual Care and Psychotherapy in 2012 from Wilfrid Laurier University.
 I am a member of the College of Registered Psychotherapists of Ontario (#002501).

-I have experience working with individuals, couples and families as they cope with challenges around grief, chronic or terminal illness, relationships, parenting, anxiety, depression, anger management, life transitions and stress.
+I have experience working with individuals and families cope with grief, chronic or terminal illness, relationships, parenting, anxiety, depression, anger management, life transitions and stress.

 My area of research has been working with individuals who are undergoing palliative care or have been diagnosed with a life-threatening illness, along with their partners and families.